 Sennheiser PC 36

 These are an option for Skype calls.
-The quality will not be as good as professional mics, so be prepared to do some cleanup work on the audio.
+The quality will not be as good as professional mics, so expect to need some cleanup work on the recording.

-If you’ve found this information helpful, please purchase using our Amazon links or consider throwing a few bucks into our virtual tip jar through the PayPal links on this page.
+If you’ve found this information helpful, please consider contributing a few bucks into our virtual tip jar through the PayPal links on this page.
+Good luck!